 <* Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
 You can click the arrows at the top of any column in the table to sort by the results in that column.

 Grated cheese is a must – whether you’re cooking up pizza, pasta or stuffed crust.
 With no need to get the grater out, grated cheese clearly wins on the cheesy convenience factor.
 Plus, one in three shoppers surveyed (36%) believe adding cheese is an easy way to improve most dishes.
 But with supermarkets oozing with options, finding some ‘grate’ cheese isn’t easy.
-You might enjoy trying different options, but if you’re in a rush tonight, our customer satisfaction review might be worth a sight.

 Best Grated Cheese